oehme/analysing-gradle-performance/README.md

 # analysing-gradle-performance

 This project shows a large variety of performance issues that a user could accidentally introduce into a build.
 The [`after`](https://github.com/oehme/analysing-gradle-performance/tree/after) branch shows how this project should look like to do as little work as possible and make the best use of the system's resources.
-It is orders of magnitudes faster than the version on the [`before`](https://github.com/oehme/analysing-gradle-performance/tree/before) branch.
+It is an order of magnitude faster than the version on the [`before`](https://github.com/oehme/analysing-gradle-performance/tree/before) branch.

 You can use the [Gradle profiler](https://github.com/gradle/gradle-profiler) to run all the performance scenarios using a simple command: